 Whether balanced or unbalanced it is at this level of perception and intervention that I work with your company.
 Because it is beneath the surface that deep changes really happen.

-We set a framework for our cooperation and I don´t tell you what is best for you.
-I usually have more good questions than answers, and this is often why I am so helpful for you.
+We set a framework for our cooperation and start co-creating the transformation process.
+I usually have as many good questions as answers, and the balance is often why I am so helpful for you.

 With your knowledge of the company and my perception of it from outside, we build the perfect team.